Circuit Tools is a data-analysis package designed for Racelogic GPS data loggers, including VBOX Video, Video VBOX and VBOX Sport.

-IMPORTANT - Video is not supported when using Dropbox, only the data file can be viewed!
+IMPORTANT - Video is not supported with Dropbox, you will only be able to view the data file.

-As iOS devices do not have accessibility for media devices such as SD cards or USB sticks, data must be loaded into the application either via online storage or a wireless Wi-Fi connection using an SD card.
+As iOS devices do not have accessibility for media devices such as SD cards or USB sticks, you must load the into the application either via online storage or through a wireless Wi-Fi connection using an SD card.

 When the app is loaded, the file selector window will open automatically.

-It is possible to load up to 2 files, as long as they are from the same track and using the same track configuration, even if the start / finish lines are different.
-If the start / finish lines are different, the start / finish line from the first file loaded will be used.
+It is possible to load up to 2 files, as long as they are from the same track and using the same track configuration, even if the start/finish lines are different.
+If the start/finish lines are different, it will use the start/finish line from the first file loaded.

 Pressing the Help Button on the bottom right of the screen will open up a loading files guidance information screen.

-Note: Files from different locations cannot be loaded at the same time.
+Note: You cannot load files from different locations at the same time.

-To load another file, the file selector screen can also be accessed by pressing Load button on the the top left of the screen.
+To load another file, you can also access the file selector screen by pressing the Load button at the top left of the screen.

-Once you have located the file you would like to use, tap on the file to view a preview of it.
-A popup window will be presented notifying you that video is not supported when using Dropbox, press OK to confirm.
+When you have located the file you would like to use, tap on the file to view a preview of it.
+You will see a popup window notifying you that video is not supported when using Dropbox.
+Press OK to confirm.

-Within the preview screen, information on file length, number of laps, best lap time and detected circuit are displayed across the bottom of the screen, allowing the correct file to be chosen more easily.
+In the preview screen, you will see information on file length, the number of laps, best lap time and detected circuit displayed across the bottom of the screen.
+This is to make it easier to choose the correct file.

 Press Open in the top right corner to open the file.

-Tapping on the Files icon will open the Files application on the device, enabling you to either load files saved locally on the iOS device, from a connected device or from online storage such as iCloud Drive or Google Drive.
+Tapping on the Files icon will open the Files application on the device.
+You can either load files saved locally on the iOS device, load files from a connected device or from online storage, such as iCloud Drive or Google Drive.

 When the Files app is open, you can view recent files or click on the Browse button at the bottom of the screen to open files from different locations.
-Once you have located the data .vbo file you would like to use, tap on the file to load it in to the Circuit Tools for iOS app.
-If you are wanting to load files from online storage, ensure that the .vbo files are downloaded locally to the device before you open them, this can be done by pressing and holding on a file and then selecting Download.
+Once you have located the .vbo file you would like to use, tap on the file to load it into the Circuit Tools for iOS app.
+If you wish to load files from online storage, make sure that the .vbo files are downloaded locally to the device before you open them.
+You can do this by tapping and holding on a file and selecting Download.

-If you would also like to load a video file associated with a data file, press on the Track/Video View Flip Button in the top left hand corner of the screen to switch to the Video screen and then press the Load button to reopen the File Selector menu.
-Once again, tap on the Files icon and then browse to the corresponding video on your device.
+If you would also like to load a video file associated with a data file, press on the Track/Video View Flip Button in the top left-hand corner of the screen to switch to the Video screen and tap the Load button to reopen the File Selector menu.
+Tap on the Files icon and browse to the corresponding video on your device.

-Tap on the video file to then see a preview of the video, you press the play button in the middle of the screen to play the video.
-The thumbnails at the bottom of the screen can be used to scroll through the video.
+Tap on the video file to see a preview of the video.
+Tap the play button in the middle of the screen to play the video.
+You can use the thumbnails at the bottom of the screen to scroll through the video.

-To load the video, press the Share icon in the top right of the screen and then select Circuit Tools from the application list.
+To load the video, tap the Share icon at the top right of the screen and select Circuit Tools from the application list.

-- It may take a long period of time to copy a video file to an iOS device.
-During the copying process, a 'Sharing files with Circuit Tools.
-This may take some time' message will be displayed.
+- It may take a long time to copy a video file to an iOS device.
+During the copying process, the message 'Sharing files with Circuit Tools.
+This may take some time' will be displayed.